SeRAlab/Robust-and-Accurate-UV-map-based-Camouflage-Attack/README.md

 ```
 The image of the UV map generated with this script is show in [src/texture_image/test/texture/model_save.png](https://github.com/SeRAlab/Robust-and-Accurate-UV-map-based-Camouflage-Attack/tree/main/texture_image/test/texture/model_save.png).

 Although the script can convert the npy file into an image texture format, it is difficult to print directly due to its fragmented root structure.
 Therefore, we further re-bake it in Blender to make it printable and deployable in the real world.
 The re-bake texture image can be found [Here](https://github.com/SeRAlab/Robust-and-Accurate-UV-map-based-Camouflage-Attack/blob/main/src/texture_image/test/texture/deployable_UV_map.png).
-The conversion tutorial can be found at [Here](https://www.bilibili.com/video/BV1abD3YnEQW/?spm_id_from=333.999.0.0).
+The conversion tutorial can be found [Here](https://www.bilibili.com/video/BV1abD3YnEQW/?spm_id_from=333.999.0.0).

 ## TODO List
 - [ ] The instruction of deploying the UV map in Carla.